 The Cancer Biostatistics (CB) Shared Resource provides state-of-the-art biostatistics and research design support to laboratory, translational, clinical, and population sciences investigators at Huntsman Cancer Institute (HCI).
-CB Shared Resource staff members also develop new statistical methods for use in cancer research.
-They also support cancer researchers by providing didactic and one-on-one mentoring to educate HCI investigators in principles of study design, development of analysis plans, and interpretation of data.
+CB Shared Resource members also develop new statistical methods for use in cancer research.
+They support cancer researchers by providing didactic and one-on-one mentoring to educate HCI investigators in principles of study design, development of analysis plans, and interpretation of data.

 Staff of the CB Shared Resource retain a primary subject matter focus on cancer research and are located in the HCI building.
 They provide direct on-site access to HCI investigators throughout all stages of the research process:

 - Clarification of research hypotheses and study aims

 - Assistance in the selection of the most appropriate study designs and outcome measurements